You’ve gathered your herbs, bought your alcohol, and have started on your adventure of home herbal tincture making. Congrats!

 - Wild yam (Dioscorea spp.)

-The amount of inulin may vary depending on when and where the plants were harvested.
+The amount of inulin may vary depending on when and where people harvested the plants.
 Some will contain more inulin than others.
 Some will not have any detectible inulin at all.

 What to Do With Your Cloudy Tincture